Post-mortem on a deep learning contest: a Simpson's paradox and the complementary roles of scale metrics versus shape metrics: Metrics considered in our analysis

 \paragraph{Average Log-Norm metrics.}

 Log-Norm metrics are related to \emph{product-norm measures} of the model complexity $\mathcal{C}$.
-Given a (pre-)trained NN with $L$ layers, and layer weight matrics $\mathbf{W}_{l}$, we define the $\mathcal{C}$ as the product over a norm of the layer weight matrices
+Given a (pre-)trained DNN with $L$ layers, and layer weight matrices $\mathbf{W}_{l}$, we define the $\mathcal{C}$ as the product over a norm of the layer weight matrices

 where $\Vert\mathbf{W}_{l}\Vert$ denotes some arbitrary matrix norm for layer $l$. \footnote{We drop the layer subscript $l$ when it is clear from the context.} If we take the logarithm of both side, we can express this complexity as an average over all layers ($L$), in log-units